web analytics

 You can grab some soft peppermint sticks like these and use them as straws.
 (So much fun.)

-Grab some flavored syrup to add.
+Here’s some fun flavored syrup to add.

 Marshmallows are a must, and you might even be able to find some in fun Christmas shapes.
 Whipped cream will make some adorable little mustaches.